-7.13 Credit: No Housing History in last 12 months
+8.13 Credit: No Housing History in last 12 months

 Borrower(s) who own their primary residence free and clear aren't considered living rent-free.
 Documentation of timely payment of Real Estate Tax and Hazard Insurance is sufficient evidence of timely 12-month housing history payment.
+Otherwise borrowers living rent-free are on a case-by-case basis.